-A switch where more than one source is switched to a single destination on multiple levels.
+A switch where multiple sources are switched to a single destination on multiple levels.

-Example: Assume the existence of two sources VTR1 and VTR2 which are defined on levels VIDEO and AUDIO, and a destination MON1 which is defined on the same levels.
-VTR1 is switched to MON1 on the VIDEO level and VTR2 is switched to MON1 on the AUDIO level.
-The signal reaching MON1 will have the video from VTR1 and the audio from VTR2.
+Example: Assume the existence of sources VTR1 and VTR2, and destination MON1, defined on levels VIDEO and AUDIO.
+If VTR1 is switched to MON1 on the VIDEO level, and VTR2 is switched to MON1 on the AUDIO level, a breakaway switch has been taken.